jorgefl8/Gastronify/README.md

 - **STEPS FOR USING**:
     1. Run the command `npm install`.
-    2. Run the command `npm start` or `npm run andoird` for automatically open on android simulator.
+    2. Run the command `npm start` or `npm run android` for automatically open on android simulator.

 - **CONTRIBUTORS**:
     - Jorge Florentino Serra